Complex behavior from intrinsic motivation to occupy action-state path space: Results

-We find that the entropy seeking agent generates behaviors that can be dubbed goal-directed and curiosity-driven (\href{https://youtu.be/GMlYzFOqi3s}{Video 1}, H agent).
-First, by storing enough energy in its reservoir, the agent reaches far, enters the four rooms on the long term (Fig. 1b, left panel), and visits $100\%$ of the arena for moderately large enough food gains and long enough episodes (Fig. 1c, blue line).
-In contrast, the reward seeking agent lingers over one of the food sources for most of the time (Fig. 1b, middle panel; \href{https://youtu.be/GMlYzFOqi3s}{Video 1}, R agent).
-Although its $\epsilon$-greedy action selection allows for brief exploration of other rooms, the R agent still does not on average visit the whole arena (Fig. 1c, orange line).
-Finally, the random walker dies before it has time to visit a large fraction of the physical space (Fig. 1b, right panel).
-These differences hold for a large range of food gains (Fig. 1c --- fraction of visited locations vs food gain for the 3 agents).
-Therefore, although none of the agents were designed to occupy physical space on the long term, the entropy seeking agent is more efficient in visiting physical space than the other agents by generating a guided random walking behavior.
+We find that the MOP agent generates behaviors that can be dubbed goal-directed and curiosity-driven (\href{https://youtu.be/cOZEFtiU0Ig}{Video 1}).
+First, by storing enough energy in its reservoir, the agent reaches far, entering the four rooms in the long term (Fig. \ref{fig:fourrooms}b, left panel), and visiting every location of the arena except when food gain is small (Fig. \ref{fig:fourrooms}d, blue line).
+In contrast, the R agent lingers over one of the food sources for most of the time (Fig. \ref{fig:fourrooms}b, middle panel; \href{https://youtu.be/cOZEFtiU0Ig}{Video 1}).
+Although its $\epsilon$-greedy action selection allows for brief exploration of other rooms, the R agent does not on average visit the whole arena (Fig. \ref{fig:fourrooms}d, orange line).
+Finally, the random walker dies before it has time to visit a large fraction of the physical space (Fig. \ref{fig:fourrooms}b, right panel).
+These differences hold for a large range of food gains (Fig. \ref{fig:fourrooms}d).
+The MOP agent, while designed to generate variability, is also capable of deterministic behavior: when its energy is low, it moves toward the food sources with little to no variability, a distinct mark of goal-directedness (Fig. \ref{fig:fourrooms}c, corner spots show that only one action is considered by optimal policy).